RyanChang123/Final-Project/README.md

     import matplotlib.pyplot as plt
     import plotly.express as px

+# 1. Finish Reading the README.md
-        1. Read the Final PROPOSAL
+# 2. Read the FINAL PROPOSAL
-        2. Load the Builder.ipynb
+# 3. Load the Builder.ipynb
-        2. Read the Concluding thoughts
+# 4. Read the Concluding thoughts

 # Key information:
     - Analysis is based off year 2020 - 2023